Authored with support from MinutesLink — AI note taker for cloud meetings.

 Written with support from MinutesLink — a free AI notetaker for online meetings.

 A memo, short for "memorandum," is an internal communication tool used to convey important information within an organization.
 Unlike emails, which can include informal conversations, a memo is meant for serious communication about internal updates, policy changes, or announcements.
+Learning to write a memo properly ensures your boss and colleagues clearly understand the message.

 You should use a memo for: